Ramón Altarriba y Villanueva: Early Restauración

 A widower with no close family, it is not clear where Altarriba settled after the war; in 1877 he was linked to the Catalan town of Aviá.
 In 1878 he was already married and assumed administration of his wife's property in Gipuzkoa.
 The estates slightly exceeding 1,000 ha rendered the couple the 4th largest terratenientes in the province and one of the richest people in Gipuzkoa.
-His wife held land also in Álava and Andalusia; for some time Altarriba managed the Pinos Puente estate in Granada, which she possessed jointly with her two unmarried sisters, though with rather mediocre result.
+His wife held land also in Álava and Andalusia; for some time Altarriba managed the Pinos Puente estate in Granada, which she possessed jointly with her two unmarried sisters, though with a rather mediocre result.
 In 1878 José María Altarriba, unmarried and with no issue, renounced baronia in favor of his younger brother, making Ramón the 24th barón de Sangarrén.

 Altarriba seemed pessimistic as to the future of Carlism, considered orphaned, with no political direction and managed by ineffective Junta Militar.
 In 1878 he wrote to Carlos VII urging him to appoint a strong political leader.
 As in early 1879 the military rule was terminated and civic rights restored in Gipuzkoa, Altarriba – already admitted to a meeting of leading Carlists – spoke in favor of taking part in the elections.
 The claimant allowed only individual unofficial contenders and authorized Sangarrén.
 Fielding his candidature in the Azpeitia district, Altarriba was considered one of the 4 "transigentes" running; he emerged as the only one victorious.
 Elected, he settled permanently in Madrid.
 He attempted re-election in 1881 but lost both in Tolosa and Azpeitia.